LogtalkDotOrg/logtalk3/UPGRADING.md

 to these predicates using the `{}/1` control construct when using them as messages.

-Calls to the `sender/1`, `this/1`, and `self/1` execution context built-in methods from the body of multifile predicate clauses now always return the entity containing the clause.
+The body of multifile predicate clauses is now compiled as called within the context of the entity containing the clauses.
+This is required to ensure that any direct or indirect call (in particular, sending a message that calls a meta-predicate) made from the clause body will use the expected execution context.
+As a consequence, calls to the `sender/1`, `this/1`, and `self/1` execution context built-in methods from the body of a multifile predicate clauses now always return the entity containing the clause.

 Reflection support